inwk6312fall2018/programmingassignmentone-vidhul/README.md

 1 - Write a Python function to Return a list that contains the tuple (interfacename,"nameif"- value).
 Write a Python function called "list_ifname_ip" to scan the configuration and return a dictionary that contains the "interfacename" as the key and "nameif,VLAN,IPaddress,NetMask" list as the value.

-2 - Write a Python function to create a new configuration file that replaces all (sub-)interface IP addresses that start with '172.' and '192." to "10." and also remove change the security-level to "10"
+2 - Write a Python function to create a new configuration file that replaces all (sub-)interface IP addresses that start with '172.' and '192." to "10." and also change the security-level to "10"

 3 - Write a Python function to create a list of "access-list" for "global_access" and "fw-management_access_in".